brooke-hamilton/flux-k3d/README.md

 - Dapr
 - GitHub CLI (The host machine configuration GH CLI configuration is mounted in the container.)

-> Note: The `.gitignore` file in this repo excludes the `repos` folder because that is where the scripts will perform local git operations on remote GitHub repos.

 ## Step-by-step

 1. From the host machine, verify the prerequisites and launch the dev container.
 The rest of the steps are done within the dev container.